-Normally the company's dividend is reviewed annually by TVNZ's Directors who will take into account:
+The company's dividend policy is to pay 70 - 90% of the annual operating free cash flow (on average over time) as operating dividends.
+The company's dividend is reviewed annually by TVNZ's Directors who will take into account:

-- Solvency requirements of the Companies Act 1993. - Working capital requirements and the medium term capital investment programme.

-- Funds required for investment in new business activities. - A sustainable financial structure having regard to the risks from predicted short and medium term changes to the forecast operating environment including economic conditions, competition, changing consumer behaviour and technology developments.
+- Solvency requirements of the Companies Act 1993. - Working capital requirements and the medium term capital investment programme. - Funds required for investment in new business activities. - A sustainable financial structure having regard to the risks from predicted short and medium term changes to the forecast operating environment including economic conditions, competition, changing consumer behaviour and technology developments.